brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 Repeat this process to create a "Player" role.

 #### 2.2.1 Assigning Roles
 Before we move on to configuring permissions, you need to know how to assign roles.
 Just right click on a user's name and navigate to the roles options.
+Dont worry about assigning roles to yourself.
+As the owner, you have permanent admin privileges which cannot be taken away from you.

 <img width="1549" alt="assign-roles" src="https://user-images.githubusercontent.com/79812580/124401107-42bd6380-dced-11eb-8c0c-9339bfb553d7.png">